-- Clean the skin around catheter.
-Cover the exit site with occlusive dressing.
-Leave the extensions, clamps, adapters and caps exposed for access by staff. - Wound dressings must be kept dry.
-Patients must not swim, shower, or soak dressing while bathing.
-If adhesion of dressing is compromised by profuse perspiration or accidental wetting, the dressing must be changed by the medical or nursing staff under sterile conditions.
+- Clean skin around catheter.
+Chlorhexidine gluconate solutions are recommended.
+Iodine solutions may also be used. - Cover the exit site with occlusive dressing • and leave extensions, clamps, and caps exposed for access by staff. - Wound dressings must be kept clean and • dry.

+Caution: Patients must not swim, shower, or soak dressing while bathing.

+• If profuse perspiration or accidental wetting compromises adhesion of dressing, the medical or nursing staff must change the dressing under sterile conditions.